deloachcd/mk3/README.markdown

 	"previous track" and "next track" are repeated for both up/down and left/right, with the intention of making navigation more intuitive in both Session and Arrangement view
 1. A bug where two mixer knobs send to the same return track has been fixed
+1. Four "bind" programs have been added under `assets/presets` - in total, these programs add 32 more knobs with absolute encoders (8 in each program) for the purpose of making new MIDI binds without creating any conflicts with the relative encoder bindings that control mixer and device parameters